 In most cases, a guarantor is someone who can afford your apartment and has an excellent credit report.
 They have enough liquid assets to cover the costs of at least one to three months and extra for any additional rent.
 Anyone, including a friend or family member, can technically be a guarantor, and that person needs to show tax returns or pay stubs.

 Professional guarantor insurance companies are groups that act as guarantors for renters.
 These companies are almost exclusively found in New York City and provide essential services.
-People who move to NYC don’t always have a friend who can act as a guarantor.
+People who move to NYC don’t always have a friend who can be a guarantor.
 Since some folks won’t have NYC-local buds, these companies are there to help them out.

 Finding a guarantor is easy.
 Currently, there are three leading companies in New York City.
 They are:

 On paper, the answer is yes.
 Most landlords are OK with having multiple people act as guarantors on a lease as long as their total incomes will be 80 times the annual rent.
-However, this is still one of those things you need to ask about before you assume that it will be OK with your landlord’s requirements.
+However, this is still one of those things you need to ask about before you assume it will be OK with your landlord’s requirements.
 Some want a single one exclusively.

 At NestApple, our brokerages are trained to help match you with the best possible home for your budget and lifestyle.
 Call us if you want to find that dream apartment, co-op, or house.
 We are here to make things easier and advise you throughout the process.